 Spinach, kale, mustard greens, amaranth and Swiss chard are some of the green leafy veggies loaded with a dense nutrient profile.
 Adding these greens to your meal plan mitigates inflammation, improves immune function and speeds up the healing process.

-Leafy greens are imbued with vitamin C, manganese, magnesium, folate and vitamin A, all of these nutrients are vital for proper immune function and optimise overall health.
+Leafy greens are imbued with vitamin C, manganese, magnesium, folate and vitamin A, all of these nutrients are vital for proper immune function and optimize overall health.
 Besides these, they are rich in polyphenol antioxidants that exhibit potent anti-inflammatory and immune-boosting traits, which suppress the production of inflammatory markers and support wound healing.

 Eggs